 Many people simply sell their RC helicopter because they are getting a bigger or more advanced/newer heli.
 This is the perfect person to get a RC helicopter from.
 An honest seller will recognize the importance of a demo flight to the potential buyer or be willing to answer some good technical questions about the heli; they will have no problem obliging that request.

 It doesn’t matter if you are purchasing your first helicopter or your fiftieth – if you are getting a used helicopter follow the same decision process as you would for a new helicopter.

 Another very important suggestion if you decide on getting a used RC helicopter, even after you know it flies...

-Once you get it home - take it all apart and rebuild it.
+Once you get it home - take it apart to thoroughly inspect it.

 This serves two important functions.
 First, it will teach you a great deal about the workings of the heli just as if you were building it from a new kit yourself.